Basis-Theory/basistheory-integration-guides/collections/concepts/what-are-atomic-tokens.md

 Learn more about Atomic Cards in our [developer documentation](https://docs.basistheory.com/api-reference/#atomic-cards).

 Want to learn more about how you can use our Atomic types to enable your business to take advantage of your highest sensitive data?
-[Checkout how to collect Credit Cards with our Elements](guides/collect-atomic-cards-with-elements/).
+[Check out how to collect Credit Cards with our Elements](/guides/collect-atomic-cards-with-elements/).